Hassle Free HR – Self Isolation

 On 13 March 2020 the Government confirmed that anyone who self-isolates due to the above requirements will be entitled to receive SSP, even if they have no symptoms.
 On 28 March 2020 the Statutory Sick Pay (Coronavirus) (Suspension of Waiting Days and General Amendment) Regulations 2020 came into force, which means that SSP is now payable from the first day of an employee’s absence, rather than the fourth day, where the absence is due to Coronavirus symptoms or preventative self-isolation.
 This new legislation can be backdated to cover absences that started on or after 13th March 2020.

-On 27 July 2020, following a change in rules for anyone who returns to the UK from Spain, the Government have confirmed that anyone who must self-isolate after entering or returning to the UK will not be entitled to SSP for the 14 days they self-isolate.
+On 27 July 2020 the Government confirmed that anyone who must self-isolate after entering or returning to the UK will not be entitled to SSP for the 14 days they self-isolate.
 Where this causes an employee to self-isolate for 14 days following a period of annual leave, employers have been told to “exercise good will” and “be reasonable”.
-The Government have been clear that employees cannot be penalised for following official advice / self-isolating when required, especially when the rules can change so quickly and the self-isolation rules may be imposed when the employee is already on holiday.
+The Government have been clear that employees should not be penalised for following official advice / self-isolating when required, especially when the rules can change so quickly and the self-isolation rules may be imposed when the employee is already on holiday.
 In the absence of SSP, employers can allow employees to use more annual leave to cover self-isolation (if applicable), employees can work from home, or employees can take unpaid leave.

 However, if an employee who returns from holiday is required to self-isolate because they or a member of their household is exhibiting Coronavirus symptoms, the employee would be entitled to SSP during their period of self-isolation, as detailed in the above bullet points.